Find a Web Designer near you

 First things first, what exactly is a website designer?
 And more crucially, will they just come up with pretty images or handle the entire building process?

 Website designers are digital architects.
-They structure the site's layout, determine the user experience, and design the aesthetic, user-friendly aspects of your virtual space.
+They structure the site's layout, determine the user experience, and design the aesthetic and user-friendly aspects of your virtual space.
 However, not all designers are coders.
 Some might hand over designs to developers to bring their creations to life.
 In this survey of costs, we'll be looking at professionals who handle both the design and build.

 When it comes to structuring fees, the project rate reigns supreme.
 This fixed fee is a popular choice as it offers clarity on expenses for the client and a guaranteed sum for the designer.
 The range is vast, from as little as £500 for a basic website to tens of thousands for more intricate and expansive projects.
 This package normally includes several design revisions, and the number of revisions will affect the final cost.